pluginized-protocols/pluginized-protocols.github.io/_pages/tcp.md

 implementations took many years to support new extensions.
 In
-[An Analysis of Longitudinal TCP Passive Measurements](https://link.springer.com/chapter/10.1007/978-3-642-20305-3_3 ) shows that it took more than a decade to fully deploy of Selective Acknowledgments, defined in [RFC2018](https://tools.ietf.org/html/rfc2018) and Window Scale defined in [RFC1323](https://tools.ietf.org/html/rfc1323).
+[An Analysis of Longitudinal TCP Passive Measurements](https://link.springer.com/chapter/10.1007/978-3-642-20305-3_3 ) Fukuda shows that it took more than a decade to fully deploy of Selective Acknowledgments, defined in [RFC2018](https://tools.ietf.org/html/rfc2018) and Window Scale defined in [RFC1323](https://tools.ietf.org/html/rfc1323).
 The